aws/aws-graviton-getting-started/README.md

 # Optimizing for Graviton
 Please refer [here](optimizing.md) for general debugging and profiling information.
 For detailed checklists on optimizing and debugging performance on Graviton, see our [performance runbook](perfrunbook/graviton_perfrunbook.md).

+Different architectures and systems have differing capabilities, which means some tools you might be familiar with on one architecture don't have equivalent on AWS Graviton.
+We document some of these utilities/ tools [here](https://github.com/RamaMalladiAWS/aws-graviton-getting-started/blob/main/Graviton_monitoring_differences.md) and the differences.

 # Recent software updates relevant to Graviton
 There is a huge amount of activity in the Arm software ecosystem and improvements are being